Are there any discounts available for UVM affiliates?

 Do I have to pay for parking?

 Yes, if you opt to park on campus.
 When you register you can opt for a parking pass, which is required on weekdays for on-campus parking.
 A parking permit is included for those staying on campus.
+There is also metered parking available.

 Is Federal or Institutional Financial Aid available?
 Also, is tuition remission available for UVM employees?